estuaryoss/estuary-agent-java/README.md

 # About
-Estuary-testrunner written in Java (SpringBoot).
+estuary-testrunner written in Java (SpringBoot).

-The advantage of this implemetation is that java libraries can be integrated within, rather than executing the logic through cli commands pointing to a main class in, as per the original python implementation.
+The advantage of this implementation is that java libraries can be integrated within, rather than executing the logic through cli commands pointing to a main class in a jar, as per the original python implementation.

 ## Build status
 [![CircleCI](https://circleci.com/gh/dinuta/estuary-testrunner-java.svg?style=svg&circle-token=2036f4d0e07fadce8101e00e790970fcfb43e03f)](https://circleci.com/gh/dinuta/estuary-testrunner-java)